ComplianceAsCode/content/tests/README.md

   - Podman - `--container <base image name>`
   - Docker - `--docker <base image name>`

-Specify DataStream to use:
+Specify SCAP source data stream to use:
-- `--datastream`: Path to the datastream that you want to use for scanning.
+- `--datastream`: Path to the data stream that you want to use for scanning.
   It will be transferred to the scanned system via SSH.
-  The option can be omitted if there is only one datastream in the build directory.
+  The option can be omitted if there is only one data stream in the build directory.

 Specify as last argument the id of a profile or rule to be tested.